Officer Down

 Officer Down is a 2013 American action film directed by Brian A. Miller.
 Stephen Dorff plays a corrupt cop who seeks redemption.

 Plot

-While investigating a crime spree against young women, a police officer (Dorff) seeks redemption.
+Police detective David 'Cal' Callahan (Stephen Dorff) takes down a rapist cop but his boss Captain Verona (James Woods) cuts a deal to sweep the embarrassing situation under the rug.
+Cal is still haunted by a traffic stop where he was almost killed.